MartaRende/StratusDetection/report.md

     2. "model_16" --> 2 view, prediction for the next 10 minutes
     3. "model_15" --> 2 view, prediction for the next 10 minutes, with a larger model size
     4. "model_3"  --> 2 view, prediction for the next 10 minutes with a final MLP bigger
+    5. "model_5" --> 1 view, prediction for the next 60 minutes with the same model stucture of model_14
 ### Results analysis

 #### Model Performance Metrics model_14